Arielxbp/university_notes/Università/Third Year/Embedded & Multicore programming/Lesson 10 - CUDA.md

 ## Warps

-Threads in a block are executed in groups called __warps__.
+Consecutive threads in a block are executed in groups called __warps__.

-Every $32$ threads are grouped into warps.
+Every $32$ consecutive threads are grouped into warps.

 Every thread inside the same warp must do the same instruction.